leonbarrett/BeanstalkCommandLine/readme.markdown

 Methods
 =====

-`$beanstalk create` - will create an SVN repo and add the staging and production release servers (update the script with your details for this to work)
+`$beanstalk create <repo_name> <colour>` - will create an SVN repo and add the staging and production release servers (update the script with your details for this to work)

 `$beanstalk list` - return a list of repos